KombinatAeppaeraet/morse-thermometer-msp430/README.md

 ### Putting it together, dead bug style

-After the reflector is removed, there are some compartments visible in the base part.
-The soldered circuit can be squeezed into one of them in *dead bug* style and connected to the battery and switch.
+After the reflector is removed, there are some compartments accesible in the base part.
+The circuit can be squeezed into one of them in *dead bug* style and soldered to the battery, switch and LED.

 <img src="assets/dead-bug.jpg" width=600>